twilio/Breakout_Arduino_Library/README.md

  - When you send a Command
  - When you receive a Command

 Heartbeats are registered with Breakout service and visible under the **Breakout SDK** tab of your Narrowband SIM Resource in [Console](https://www.twilio.com/console/wireless).
 Heartbeats are displayed in reverse chronological order.
-You will see the version of Breakout SDK your Developer Board is using and the datetime the Heartbeat was sent.
+You will see the version of Breakout SDK your Developer Board is using and that the datetime the Heartbeat was sent.
 #### Power on the cellular module
 Powering the modem and starting up the SDK.
 Returns `true` if powered on, `false` otherwise.